mhedgpeth/mhedgpeth.github.io/_drafts/2017-05-15-policyfile-pipeline-with-jenkinsfile.md

 | Publish  | Publishes this all to artifactory                                 |

 You can see a pattern here with the pipelines.
 They rely on script that can run locally, then end up being deployed to something that is a source of the next step in the process.
 More on that in the next post: how we deploy these policies to a Chef Server.

+# Conclusion

+Hopefully you're starting to see the pattern I use when designing a pipeline element in my Chef Pipeline.
+Everything has a starting point and a destination.
+Every pipeline _segment_ will take a "stable" input and put it into an "even more stable" location at the end.
+It all flows together very quickly and then allows for quick changes that can flow to production.